Host an event

 - Do you have permission from all parties to use the space?

-- How does this event fit with the theme?
+- How does your event fit with the theme "futuring"?

 - All images should be photos (no created graphics will be accepted).
-Photos should be sized at 1920x1080 pixels in jpg format.
+Photos should be sized at 900 x 675 pixels in jpg format.
+If you aren't sure how to crop your images please send the highest resolution image you have available.

 Being a host at ADW